 Can I Get Infected From Delivery Food, Packages, or Groceries?

 It's highly unlikely that you'll catch COVID-19 from packages, groceries, or food.
 The important thing is to limit your contact with other people.
-If you do your own shopping, try to keep at least 6 feet away from others in the store.
+If case levels are high in your community and if you do your own shopping, try to keep at least 6 feet away from others in the store.
 That might not be possible all the time, so wear a face mask, too.
 If you use a delivery service, have them leave groceries, food, or packages outside your front door if you can.

 Wash your hands for at least 20 seconds before and after bringing things into your home.
 If you want, you can wipe down plastic, metal, or glass packaging with soap and water.
 Then clean and disinfect countertops and anything else you or your bags have touched.